Angon-Sarker/Angon-Sarker/README.md

 👨‍🏫   About Me

-I'm a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I'm a MERN Stack developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others s publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time i work with wordpress but some technologies i enjoy working with include ReactJS, JavaScript as well as PHP.

 👉 My Skills: